Recreation and land

 Lindsey Lane Timber Sale

 Areas within J.P.
 Hall Conservation Area totaling 191 acres (see map) will undergo a pine thinning to reduce tree density.
 This work will improve growing space for the best quality trees, thus maintaining and improving forest health.
-When work is under way, please watch for log trucks entering and exiting the property.
+Please use caution while on the white and yellow trails.
+Logging equipment is working in the area near the main parking area on State Road 16.
 Contracts allow the work to be conducted through Jan.
-25, 2025.
+16, 2026.
 A portion of the work will occur within the Wildlife Management Area and could impact hunting.

 Posted 10-04-2024